ClaireXing/nrn/README.md

 **Output data:**

- 	positioning  data collected from Tencent applications
+​	 <u>positioning  data collected from Tencent applications</u>

 ​	 Due to the privacy concern, we only share the data information and attributions.

 ​	 Date: 18 January 2016 to 22 January 2016

- 	Spatial resolution: 0.01° in latitude × 0.01° in longtitude
+​	 Spatial resolution: 0.01° in latitude × 0.01° in longtitude

 | Id   | min_lat | min_lon | volumes |
 | ---- | ------- | ------- | ------- |